KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 It imports the contents of the file into a `scriptblock`, then checks to make sure it does not have any other powershell commands in it before it executes it.

+On that note, did you know that a module manifest (the psd1 file) is just a hashtable?

 ## Keys are always strings
-I didn't want to go off on this tanget earlier, but the keys are just strings.
+I didn't want to go off on this tengent earlier, but the keys are just strings.
 So we can put quotes around anything and make it a key.

     $person = @{
         'full name' = 'Kevin Marquette'